VocaPepper/tardquest-api/README.md

 ## Running the server

-The app binds to all interfaces on port 9601 and requires SSL certs.
+The app binds to all interfaces on port 9601.

 ```powershell
 # From the project root